NLog/NLog/README.md

 them with contextual information, format them according to your preference and send them to one or more targets such as file or database.

-For more information, see the website [nlog-project.org](https://nlog-project.org) or just get started with the tutorials on [the NLog wiki](https://github.com/NLog/NLog/wiki).

-Major releases will be posted on [project news](https://nlog-project.org/archives/).
+Major and minor releases will be posted on [project news](https://nlog-project.org/archives/).
 For smaller updates, follow us on [Twitter](https://twitter.com/NLogOfficial)

 Getting started